CtrlAltJesse/IAmRespondingKiosk/README.md

 Automate and display an IAmResponding dashboard with a RaspberryPi

 ## Section 0 - PreReqs & Considerations
-The following guide was made with a Raspberry Pi Zero W, which can be bought between $20 and $30 on Amazon.
+The following guide was made with a Raspberry Pi Zero W, which can be bought between $20 and $30 on Amazon, but should work well with any model Pi.
 The I Am Responding dashboard is a bit laggy on this equipment when you have scrolling involved, but otherwise does a pretty good job.
-You will also need an microSD card of 8gigs or more, and the right stuff to connect up your RaspberryPi to a monitor (HDMI Cable)
+You will also need an microSD card of 8gigs or more, and the right stuff to connect up your RaspberryPi to a monitor (like a HDMI Cable).

+You should be able to display other websites with minimal modifications of the below instructions.

 ## Section 1 - Installing NOOBS on your RaspberryPi
 [Download and Install NOOBS on your RaspberryPi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)